The many ways to implement multi-factor authentication (MFA) in Microsoft 365

 By enabling security defaults in your Microsoft 365 tenant you're not only requiring MFA but you're also blocking legacy authentication, for example, IMAP, POP3, and basic auth.

-Security Defaults is available for all Microsoft 365 tenants regardless of your licensing.
+Security Defaults are available for all Microsoft 365 tenants regardless of your licensing.

 How to enable/disable security defaults